A Training-free Sub-quadratic Cost Transformer Model Serving Framework With Hierarchically Pruned Attention: Methodology

-Despite the log-linear complexity, obtaining competitive wall-clock latency to the state-of-the-art implementations of quadratic dense attention on the conventional accelerator (e.g., GPU) is difficult in practice.
-This is because dense attention can fully utilize the accelerators's tensor processing units (e.g., NVIDIA TensorCore, AMD MatrixCore, Google TPU, and Intel AMX), which are optimized to compute a fixed-size blocks of matrix multiplication in one or few clock cycles.
-In contrast, in HiP, the attention score computation in the mask estimation step cannot be performed with traditional matrix multiplication because a different key matrix is used to compute the dot product for each query vector.
-To enable tensor processing units and speed up the mask estimation, we use a technique called \textit{block approximation}, illustrated in \Cref{fig:block_approx}.
+Despite the log-linear complexity, obtaining competitive latency to the state-of-the-art implementations of dense attention on an accelerator (e.g., GPU) is difficult.
+This is because the matrix multiplier unit (MMU) inside accelerators is optimized for dense attention, where they compute fixed-size blocks of matrix multiplication in a few clock cycles.
+In contrast, the attention score computation in the top-$k$ estimation of HiP cannot be performed with traditional matrix multiplication because a different key matrix is used to compute the dot product for each query vector.
+To utilize MMU, we use a technique called \textit{block approximation} during top-$k$ estimation, illustrated in \Cref{fig:concept} (Right).